barnehcodes/Rag-Based-LLM_AUIChat/README.md

 # **ML Pipeline Development - Milestone 3 Report**

+check notebooks for clear outputs for:
+ * ingestion of raw data and storage into a repository
+ * Data preprocessing and feature engineering
+ * Data validation/verification

 ## **1. Introduction**

 This report outlines the progress made in **Milestone 3: Data Acquisition and Preparation** as part of the larger **ML Pipeline Development** for AUIChat, a RAG-based chatbot.
 This milestone involved structuring the data pipeline, implementing data validation, preprocessing, embedding generation, and storage.
 Additionally, the pipeline was integrated into ZenML to enhance reproducibility and scalability.